 Rebuilding the entire experience would have been ideal, but the timeline forced prioritization.

-Instead, we focused on creating an MVP that solved the highest-friction moments: a stronger homepage CTA directing users into a dedicated landing page, a simplified onboarding experience, removal of long forms in favor of quick lead capture, and CRM automation handling later-stage onboarding.
+So we built an MVP targeting the highest-friction moments: a stronger homepage CTA pointing into a dedicated landing page, simpler onboarding, long forms replaced by quick lead capture, and CRM automation for the rest.

-Testing surfaced friction around scroll behavior and form complexity, which led to additional simplification.
-The experience became less about collecting information and more about creating momentum.
+Testing surfaced friction in scroll and form complexity, which we simplified further.
+The experience stopped being about collecting information and started being about creating momentum.

 Outcomes ✦ The Numbers

-What the system unlocked — for users, for teams, and for the brand — after launch.
+What the system unlocked for users, for teams, for the brand, after launch.

 Research validated strong interest in the model.